Mook-as/stackato-doc/user/reference/client-ref.rst

 		Cannot be used together with --all.
 		Defaults to 0 (except when --all is present).

+        --manifest

+	    Path of the manifest file to use.
+	    If not specified a search is done.

+        --no-prompt

+	    Disable interactive queries.

+        --no-tail
+          Complementary alias of --tail.
         --no-trace
           Complementary alias of --trace.
-        -o
+        --non-interactive
-          Alias of --organization.
+          Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
+        --organization

+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

         --prefix

 		Put instance information before each line of a shown file or directory listing.
 Effective only for --all.

-        -t
-          Alias of --trace.
-        --organization

-	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.

-        --no-prompt

-	    Disable interactive queries.

-        --all

-		When present, access all instances for the file or directory.
-		Cannot be used together with --instance.

-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

         --prefix-logs
           Alias of --prefix.
+        --prefixlogs
+          Alias of --prefix.
+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

+        --space-guid

+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.
+	    Cannot be used together with --space.

+        --tail

+	    Request target to stream the log.

         --target

 	    The once-off target to use for the current operation.